 After you’ve found the perfect porcelain veneers options, Drs.
 Ken & Marnie Collins will carefully remove a small amount of the tooth’s surface, which will allow both a comfortable fit and a strong bond of the porcelain veneers.
 This process is not painful, as it is done under local anesthesia.
 He or she will then take impressions of your teeth to send to a dental lab to create porcelain veneers that will be perfectly fit to the natural structure of your teeth.

 While the dental lab hand-crafts your new porcelain veneers, you’ll have temporary veneers placed.
 Many patients feel that the look of their smile is already improved just with the temporary veneers!
 Drs.
 Ken & Marnie Collins will instruct you how to care for your temporary veneers since they won’t be as strong as your permanent all-porcelain veneers.

-Why Choose a Neuromuscular Dentist for Your Veneers
+Choose a Neuromuscular Dentist for Your Porcelain Veneers in Spokane

 Being a neuromuscular dentist as well as a cosmetic dentist, Dr. Collins pays special attention to the occlusion of your new smile to make sure that the cosmetic changes that he is making do not cause any problems such as TMJ disorder.
 This also helps your veneers to feel comfortable and natural.